SalvatoreBarone/pyALS/README.md

 final_temperature = 0.000001    ; Final temperature of the matter for the AMOSA optimization heuristic, see [1]
 cooling_factor =  0.9           ; It governs how quickly the temperature of the matter decreases during the annealing process, see [1] annealing_iterations = 600      ; The amount of refinement iterations performed during the main-loop of the AMOSA heuristic, see [1] early_termination = 20          ; Early termination window.
 See [2].
-Set it to zero in order to disable early-termination
+Set it to zero in order to disable early-termination.
+Default is 20.
 ```

 Please kindly note you have to specify the path of the file where synthesized Boolean functions are stored.
-You can find a ready to use cache at ```git@github.com:SalvatoreBarone/LUTCatalog.git```.
+You can find a ready to use cache at ```git@github.com:SalvatoreBarone/pyALS-lut-catalog```.
 If you do not want to use the one I mentioned, pyALS will perform exact synthesis as needed.

 ## References